SMAC-Group/wv/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE

-This is the first submission of our package.
+It appears that within the Windows and Debian architectures, the CHECK procedure returns only one NOTE regarding the CRAN incoming feasibility issue.
+This is because of the fact that this is the first submission of our package.

 ## Downstream dependencies